 - When evaluating your first year's performance, we primarily consider whether or not you are in good academic standing.

 - Membership in the Order of the Coif is governed by the Coif Constitution.
 Section 5.1.a. of that Constitution provides: "Eligibility of Law Students.
 For each academic year, measured from July I to June 30, or any other twelve-month period designated by a member school, a Chapter may elect to membership in The Order any graduating senior (1) who has completed at least 75 percent of his or her law studies in graded courses and (2) whose grade record ranks in the top 10 percent of all the graduating seniors of the school.
-"Graded courses" are those for which academic accomplishment is recorded on the basis of educational measurement involving four or more discriminators."
-This provision means that in most cases transfer students will not be eligible for Coif membership because only the two years of courses they take at Iowa (typically 66%-70% of all their law school courses) are considered graded.
+"Graded courses" are those for which academic accomplishment is recorded on the basis of educational measurement involving four or more discriminators.
+This provision means that transfer students are not excluded from eligibility for Coif membership, and will be considered as having completed their first year of law studies in graded courses for calculating (1) above.

 If you have any further questions, please contact the Admissions Office.